Cucumber-Diseases/cucumber-diseases.github.io/docs/exercise/ex-006-given-when-purpose-mismatch.md

 * Understand the different meaning of the steps `Given`versus `When` even the functionality is the same.

 ## Your Task
-Within the `Customer.feature` file there are multiple occurance of this smell.
+Within the `Customer.feature` file there are multiple occurances of this smell.
 The exercise is prepared in a way that you only need to refactor steps in the scenarios.
 Be aware that this is not always the case.
 Find all scenarios with the smell and replace the `When` steps with `Given` instead.

 ## Solution